revbingo/kss-play/README.md

        <button class="whizzybutton -modifierClass">This is a really whizzy button</button>
     #{/styleguide}
 ```

+* Whether you use option 1 or 2, add `-modifierClass` in the class attributes of your markup, which will be replaced by the relevant
+class when rendering the styleguide.
+(Note: other implementations use `$modifierClass`.
+At this point, getting this to work in
+the Groovy template engine is painful, so I've used - instead)

 * Optionally, you can set the folder that should be scanned for stylesheet in application.conf, using the stylesheets.dir property